Common Names

 Case reports

-Coronary vasospasm and acute myocardial infarction: Observed in a 29-year-old man following use of a topical capsaicin patch for 6 days.
+Coronary vasospasm and acute myocardial infarction: In a 29-year-old man following use of a topical capsaicin patch for 6 days.
 Improvement was seen after treating symptoms and patch removal (30).

-Bilateral acute anterior uveitis: Occurred in a 38-year-old woman 1–2 days after application of an analgesic capsaicin patch for muscular neck pain.
+Bilateral acute anterior uveitis: In a 38-year-old woman 1–2 days after application of an analgesic capsaicin patch for muscular neck pain.
 Inflammation was controlled within 1 week using topical corticosteroids, and there were no further recurrences over long-term follow-up (31).

 Application site burns: Cases of serious burns have occurred following use of over-the-counter capsaicin products.
 In some cases, hospitalization was required.
 Discontinue use and seek immediate medical attention if pain, swelling, or blistering occur following application (32).